patternmatched/ejsv/README.md

 - When invalid provide complete list of failures with context
 - Cache resolved schema definitions for performance
 - Assert in parallel where possible
-- Cant be built and tested with rebar, rebar3 and mix
+- Can be built and tested with rebar, rebar3 and mix

 # API